 Further information about making an appeal or participating in the appeal process

-Information on how to lodge an appeal, appeal forms and the appeals process, including how appeals are heard and how people other than the appellant, including local residents, can participate in an appeal can be found on the Planning Inspectorate website or via the Planning Portal website.
+Information on how to lodge an appeal, appeal forms and the appeals process, including how appeals are heard and how people other than the appellant, including local residents, can participate in an appeal can be found on the websites of the Planning Inspectorate website or via the Planning Portal website.

 Information about appeals involving Surrey County Council

-Information about appeals currently lodged with the Planning Inspectorate against decisions made on planning applications, or enforcement notices served by the County Council, as well as decisions on appeals which have been determined, can be found on our online register.
+Information about appeals currently lodged with the Planning Inspectorate against decisions made on planning applications, or enforcement notices served by the county council can be found on our current minerals and waste planning appeals webpage.
+All appeal documents will be on our online register.